Stress and Health in Context: The Role of Negative Relationships

 Wednesday, December 2: https://www.youtube.com/watch?v=r6S3We5UDx4

 America’s most research intensive universities represent about 3% of higher education institutions, but they conduct 90% of the nation’s academic research.
-Drawing on his recent book, Research Universities and the Public Good: Discovery for an Uncertain Future and the work of ISR’s Institute for Research on Innovation & Science (IRIS), which he directs, Jason Owen-Smith will explain how these unique and essential organizations serve as an important form of “social insurance” in the face of an uncertain future.
+Drawing on his recent book, Research Universities and the Public Good: Discovery for an Uncertain Future and the work of ISR’s Institute for Research on Innovation & Science (IRIS), which he directs, Jason Owen-Smith explains how these unique and essential organizations serve as an important form of “social insurance” in the face of an uncertain future.
 Universities like U of M are uniquely able to address “unknown unknowns,” problems and opportunities we do not know we have yet.
 No other sector or type of organization accomplishes is equipped to serve this purpose in our society.
 COVID-19 puts special pressures on the academic research mission that come after more than a decade of declining public support.
 The pandemic and its effects jeopardize the US Academic Research Enterprise (US-ARE) and with it the future health, wealth, and well-being of our nation and the world.
 Drawing on unique data science resources developed at IRIS, and 20 years of work on the economic and social value of research and innovation, Owen-Smith highlights the challenges and explains how they might be addressed by federal and state policy-makers, the leaders and faculty of institutions like ours.

 Perspectives on the 2020 Presidential Election